FAQs About Epilepsy

 How many people have epilepsy?

 Epilepsy is far more common that most people realize.
-It is more common than Parkinson’s Disease, Multiple Sclerosis, Stomach Cancer, and Down’s Syndrome.
-There are over 50,000 people living with epilepsy in BC; over 380,000 people living with epilepsy in Canada; and over 65 million people living with epilepsy worldwide.
-Epilepsy affects approximately 1% of the population.
+It is more common than Parkinson’s Disease, Multiple Sclerosis, and Cerebral Palsy.
+Epilepsy affects approximately 1% of the population, which means that there are over 50,000 people living with epilepsy in BC; over 380,000 people living with epilepsy in Canada; and over 65 million people living with epilepsy worldwide.

 What should you do when someone is having a seizure?